 That being said, we are unable to locate any secondary, or private, services that your yard may have.
 It will be your responsibility to inform us of any underground sprinkler systems or electrical lines that have been privately installed.

 Are you insured or have WCB?

 Yes we are.
-We are a fully insured, registered business and have our WCB
+We are a registered, incorporated, insured company and up to date with our WCB.